mlgill/markdown_cv/index.md

 ## __Experience__

-`2016-Present`
+`2016`
 __Metis__, Data Scientist
-Member of the Summer Cohort of the Data Science Bootcamp
+Member of the Summer Cohort (June – September) of the Data Science Bootcamp

 `2014-2016`
 __National Cancer Institute, National Institutes of Health__, Research Scientist